II.6: Q8_0 quantization

 Running it

-cargo run --release --bin model-generate -- --kv --backend simd path/to/qwen3-0.6b-q8_0.gguf "Once upon a time" 64Against the FP32 run from II.3 on the same backend:
+cargo run --release --bin model-generate -- --kv --backend simd path/to/qwen3-0.6b-q8_0.gguf "Once upon a time, in a small village by the sea, there lived a baker" 64Against the FP32 file on the same backend and prompt (both measured over 64 tokens):

 backend: simd